-Hands-on Montessori prewriting activities, such as DYED SAND TRACING TRAY, allow toddlers and preschoolers to practice fine motor control and develop pre-writing strokes.
+Hands-on Montessori prewriting activities, such as dyed sand tracing trays, allow toddlers and preschoolers to practice fine motor control and develop pre-writing strokes.

 He does it with his hands, by experience, first in play and then through work.
 The hands are the instruments of man’s intelligence… [However,] never give to the mind more than you give to the hand.Dr.
 Montessori

 Thus, before your child learns to hold a pencil for the first time, s/he needs sufficient fine motor control and hand strength to be able to attempt the pre-writing strokes.
-So, we need to prepare the hand to hold a pen or a pencil WAY BEFORE your child is able to write!
-The best way to do it is through simple and engaging invitations to play and various sensory hands-on Montessori prewriting activities.
+So, we need to prepare the hand to hold a pen or a pencil way before your child is able to write!
+The best way to do it is through simple and engaging invitations to play and various sensorial hands-on Montessori prewriting activities.

 DYED SAND TRACING TRAY

-- PRE-WRITING STROKES Printable which are a part of WINTER MEGA Activity pack
+- Pre-Writing Strokes strips which are a part of the WINTER MEGA Activity pack

 - laminating machine or an iron (see HERE how to use an iron instead)

 - corner rounder (optional)